-Three Continuous Flow-Isotope Ratio Mass Spectrometer (CF-IRMS) systems are housed in Room 333 of the C.V.
+Two Continuous Flow-Isotope Ratio Mass Spectrometer (CF-IRMS) systems are housed in Room 333 of the C.V.
 Starr Building.
-These include two GV Instruments Isoprime mass spectrometers that can be variously interfaced with four different automated sample preparation units, and our workhorse Europa 20-20 mass spectrometer interfaced with an automated combustion/purification unit.
-The three systems are presently configured for “routine” work as follows:
+These include a GV Instruments Isoprime mass spectrometer that is interfaced with a GC-combustion/purification system for compound specific isotope analyses and our workhorse Europa 20-20 mass spectrometer interfaced with an automated combustion/purification unit.
+The two systems are presently configured for “routine” work as follows:

 System 1: ISOPRIME CF-IRMS with Triple Collector + D/H Collector, and Reference Gas Box interfaced with:

 Agilent Technologies Model 6890 Gas Chromatograph (GC) configured with either combustion or thermal decomposition ("pyrolysis") reactors for compound-specific δ13C, δ15N, or δ2H analysis of derivatized organic compounds such as fatty acids and amino acids.

 System 2: Europa 20-20 CF-IRMS interfaced with the Europa ANCA-SL elemental analyzer.
 This system has been continuously producing high quality δ15N, δ13C and δ34S (and N, C and S concentration) data on bulk solid materials since 1997.